Randomized Optimal Stopping Problem in Continuous time and Reinforcement Learning Algorithm: Reinforcement Learning Algorithm

 \subsubsection{American Put Option}

 We consider a standard American put option with $s_0=K=40,r=6\%,\sigma=40\%$.
-The price has been computed by Becker et al \cite{becker2021solving} as $5.311$.
+The price has been computed by Becker et al \cite{becker2021solving} as $5.311$ and also by M. Smirnov \cite{smirnov} as $5.318$ using binomial tree method.
 We use previous RL algorithm to compute the price.
 Choose $L=50$.
 Instead of approximating the value function by neural networks directly, we find that it is more efficient to approximate it by the payoff $g$ plus a neural network.
 The neural network that we employ consists of $2$ hidden layers with ReLU activation function.
 In additional to stock price, we also take the payoff of the option as input of the neural network.
 The width of hidden layers is $21$.
 The training procedure consists of $N=3000$ steps with a batch size of $M=2^{10}$.
-We also generate a test data set with size $2^{18}$.
+We also generate a test data set with size $2^{18}$. \Copy{r2c7}{ To compare the effect for different $\lambda$, we train three neural networks with $\lambda=10$,$10^{-1}$,$10^{-4}$ at the same time.
+The final performance is $5.052,5.273,5.298$ respectively.
 Every $10$ steps, we test the learned strategy on the test data set to get an estimation $\mathcal P$ of the expected reward.
-The relative error is computed as $\frac{|\mathcal P-5.311|}{5.311}$.

-To compare the effect for different $\lambda$, we train three neural network with $\lambda=10$,$10^{-1}$,$10^{-4}$ at the same time.
-The final performance is $5.067,5.270,5.296$ respectively.
-The learning curves are plotted in Figure \ref{lc}.
-It clearly shows the balance between convergence speed and bias.
+We compare $\mathcal P$ with the price obtained in \cite{becker2021solving}.
+The relative error is computed as $\frac{|\mathcal P-5.311|}{5.311}$. } The learning curves are plotted in Figure \ref{lc}.
+It clearly shows the trade-off between convergence speed and bias.
 With a larger $\lambda$, the learning curve tends to decrease and converge earlier.
 But, this also leads to a larger bias for the final performance.

+\Copy{r2c6}{ To see whether the error will continue to decrease as $\lambda$ becomes smaller, we further conduct the experiment with $\lambda$ ranging from $10$ to $10^{-6}$.
+The result is represented in Table \ref{t4}.
+One can see that, in general, the performance will be improved for smaller $\lambda$.
+But, it will be hard to further reduce the error when $\lambda$ is less than $10^{-4}$.
+We think the major reason is that we use a constant size of batch in the training.
+When $\lambda$ is small, the sampling error is dominant compared with the bias introduced by $\lambda$.